How to prep your prayer journal

 Write down any stories in the news that you have felt extra burdened for.
 Do not get overwhelmed.
 Just pick one or two things and focus on lifting them up for the month.

-In this section, include prayers for your church.
-You can pray for the pastoral staff, finances, marriages, and upcoming programs.
-If you are in a small group, you might include prayers here for the people in your group.
+Use this section to pray for your community and your local church.
+I like to pray for my neighborhood, opportunities to share the Lord and non-profits in my town.
+When praying over your church, you can pray for the pastoral staff, finances, marriages, and upcoming programs.
+If you are in a small group, you might also include prayers here for the people in your group.

 My Loves